Enter the Dragon: Plot

-That night, Lee begins to stealthily search and infiltrate the island for evidence and finds a secret entrance to an underground compound base where drugs are being manufactured and tested on unwitting prisoners.
-Lee runs into Han's guards, but manages to take them down and flee before they can identify him.
-Lee is seen by Williams, who is outside for some fresh air and practice, despite strict rules against being outside after night.
+That night, Lee stealthily searches the island that night for evidence and finds a secret entrance to an underground compound base where drugs are being manufactured and tested on unwitting prisoners.
+He runs into Han's guards but takes them down and flees before they can identify him.
+Lee is seen by Williams, who is outside for fresh air and practice, despite rules against being outside after night.
 The next morning, Han warns the competitors about wandering out of their rooms at night.
-Han punishes his guards for their inability to fulfill their duties by leaving them to be killed by Bolo, Han's musclebound enforcer and chief bodyguard.
-After the execution, the competition resumes as Lee is called to his first match, which is against O'Hara.
+He punishes his guards for their inability to fulfill their duties by leaving them to be killed by Bolo, his musclebound enforcer.
+After the execution, the competition resumes as Lee is called to his first match against O'Hara.
+Lee easily overwhelms O'Hara, who attempts to attack Lee with broken glass bottles in retaliation; ignoring Han's furious orders to stand down.
+This leads to Lee killing O'Hara, thus avenging Su-Lin's death.
+An embarrassed Han ends the day's competition after stating that O'Hara's treachery has disgraced them.

-During the fight, Han warns O'Hara to step down as Lee keeps outclassing him in a humiliating fashion, even ignoring Han's commands to stand down after being fairly beaten.
-Lee kills O'Hara with a double stomp after he tries to attack him from behind with a pair of half-shattered glass bottles, thus avenging Su Lin's death.
-An embarrassed Han abruptly ends the day's competition after stating that O'Hara's treachery has disgraced them.
-Later, Han summons Williams in his office and accuses him of attacking the guards the previous night.
-Williams denies this and wants to leave the island, so Han brutally beats him to death with his iron prosthetic left hand.
+Later, Han summons Williams into his office and accuses him of attacking the guards the previous night.
+Williams denies this and demands to leave the island.
+He is able to fight off Han's men, but Han himself attacks Williams and beats him to death, revealing a metal prosthetic left hand.
 Han takes Roper on a tour of his underground base and invites him to be his representative for his illegal operations in the United States.
-Han also implicitly threatens to imprison Roper with other martial artists who joined Han's tournaments in the past.
+Han also implicitly threatens to imprison Roper with other martial artists who joined his tournaments in the past.
 Roper reluctantly accepts after Han drops the brutalized corpse of Williams into a pit of acid, hinting that Roper will face the same fate if he refuses to cooperate.
-The same night, Lee infiltrates the underground base again to gather sufficient evidence to warrant Han's arrest and manages to send a message to Braithwaite.
-After a prolonged battle with Han's guards, Lee is eventually lured into a door trap to get imprisoned and captured.
+The same night, Lee infiltrates the underground base again to gather sufficient evidence to warrant Han's arrest.
+He sends a telegram message to Braithwaite, but the island's security alarms go off and he is discovered.
+After a prolonged battle with Han's guards, Lee is trapped by Han and imprisoned.